andreimaximov/pathtracer/README.md

 ## Building

-On OS X or Linux use the `cmake.sh` script to create a Makefile project in the `build` directory.
-Execute `make` in the `build` directory to build the `pathtracer` and `pathtracer_tests` executable.
-You will need **CMake 3.x+** to execute the `cmake.sh` script.
-Follow [these directions for Ubuntu](http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04) or use `sudo port install cmake` on macOS.
+On OS X or Linux run `scripts/cmake.sh` to create a Makefile project in the `build` directory.
+Execute `make` in the `build` directory to build the `pathtracer` and `pathtracer_tests` executables.
 GCC 5.4+ is a compatible compiler although recent version of Clang and MSVC should work as well.